tencentyun/intlcloud-documents/product_new/存储产品中心/日志服务/操作指南/日志采集/LogListener采集/安装指南_intl_en.md

-LogListener is a log collection client provided by Tencent Cloud's Cloud Log Service (CLS).
+﻿LogListener is a log collection client provided by Tencent Cloud's Cloud Log Service (CLS).
 You can install and deploy it on the target server to collect logs quickly and in real time.

 ## Supported Environment